5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	**NOTE**: Disabling SIP is mandatory if you want to run macOS Monterey or newer in order to install and load Intel HD 4000 Drivers!
 If you have issues running OCLP in Post, set `csr-active-config` to  `FE0F0000` (0xFEF).

-4. Under `SystemProductName`, select the correct SMBIOS for your CPU:
+4. **SMBIOS**: Under `SystemProductName`, select the correct SMBIOS for your CPU and generate a serial, etc. for it.
 	-  For Intel i7: `MacBookPro10,1`
 	-  For Intel i5: `MacBookPro10,2`